roman-milk/roman-milk.github.io/the-next-one.md

+===

- ****** The Next One Ch.
-03 ****** byJust_Plain_Bob© I was first in line at the time clock for the first time since I had been hired and I left the parking lot like I was competing in the Daytona 500.
+I was first in line at the time clock for the first time since I had been hired and I left the parking lot like I was competing in the Daytona 500.
 When I got home I showered, put on some cologne that I had gotten on my birthday or maybe at Christmas but had never worn and then put on a robe and waited to see if Vangie would show up.

  As I sat waiting I suddenly remembered that I was supposed to go bowling.
 I dug around until I found the number for my team captain and called him to let him know I couldn't make it and that he would need to find a substitute for me.